 We conclude this section by discussing applications of the sparse sketches of Definition~\ref{def:matrixsparsification}.
 In the case of matrices, there are at least three important applications: approximate eigenvector computations, semi-definite programming (SDP) solvers, and matrix completion.
 The first two applications are based on the fact that, given a vector $x \in \R^n$, the product $\tensor A x$ can be approximated by $\tilde{\tensor A} x$ with a bounded loss in accuracy.
 The running time of the latter matrix-vector product is proportional to the number of non-zeros in $\tilde{\tensor A}$, thus leading to immediate computational savings.
 This fast matrix-vector product operation can then be used to approximate eigenvectors and eigenvalues of matrices~\cite{AM01,AM07,AHK06} via subspace iteration methods; yet another application would be a quick estimate of the Krylov subspace of a matrix.
 Additionally~\cite{AHK05,Asp09} argue that fast matrix-vector products are useful in SDP solvers.
 The third application domain of sparse sketches is the so-called matrix completion problem, an active research area of growing interest, where the user only has access to $\tilde{\tensor A}$ (typically formed by sampling a small number of elements of $\tensor A$ uniformly at random) and the goal is to reconstruct the entries of $\tensor A$ as accurately as possible.
 The motivation underlying the matrix completion problem stems from recommender systems and collaborative filtering and was initially discussed in~\cite{AFKMS01}.
 More recently, methods using bounds on $\tensor A-\tilde{\tensor A}$ and trace minimization algorithms have demonstrated exact reconstruction of $\tensor A$ under -- rather restrictive -- assumptions~\cite{CR09,CT09}.
+We expect that our work here will stimulate research towards generalizing matrix completion to tensor completion.
+More specifically, our tensor spectral norm bound could be a key ingredient in analyzing tensor completion algorithms, just like similar bounds for matrix sparsification were critical in matrix completion~\cite{CR09,CT09}.
 Finally, similar applications in recommendation systems, collaborative filtering, monitoring IP traffic patterns over time, etc. exist for the $d>2$ case in Definition~\ref{def:matrixsparsification}; see~\cite{Tso09,MMD06,MMD08} for details.